 All were a treat, and thank you to Mark & Joyce for the

 first, and Judy & Tim for the second and third, and Julie

 & Kerry for the fourth.

 Drinks included Chays small barrel of Spaten, an immediate hit that even the wine drinkers detoured for.
 Following was a Banfi 2010 Col de Sasso, a Banfi 2009 Centine, a Oyster Bay 2009 Sauvignon Blanc, Comte de Gascogne brut sparkling, a mix of Sam Adams and Corona; and a couple sodas.

 The main course featured a choice of 20 ounce beef loin top sirloin boneless steaks, some of which could have fed two, or even three (and did), or the crabmeat-stuffed salmon; foil-wrapped white & sweet potatoes; and a bowl of pea pods and another of a broccoli-cauliflower-carrot medley.

 Just as dusk was falling, we enjoyed grand desserts:

-wide & tall Black Forest cake – a wonder of silky chocolate cake, soft
+tall Black Forest cake a wonder of silky chocolate cake,

-Kriss & Ken for the first, and Deb & Chay for the second and third.
+you to Kriss & Ken for the first, and Deb & Chay for the

 Then we sat around for another hour-plus, in the glow of the deck lights and candles, and the very occasional tatter of a rain sprinkle on the metal roof.